HTRomance-Project/medieval-italian/README.md

 Data follow the Segmonto guidelines.

 > [!NOTE]
 > The repository contains two XML files per image.
-The one suffixed with `.chocomufin.xml` are normalized in order to be compliant with other datasets following the same guidelines.
-The others are more specific to this repository, we do not recommend using them.
+The ones suffixed with `.chocomufin.xml` are normalized in order to be compliant with other datasets following the same guidelines.
+The others are more specific to this repository.
+We recommend using the normalized documents.

 ## Credits